Nicaragua under growing pressure to end crackdown on political opponents

 Ortega is seeking a fourth consecutive term as president.
 He previously held the post from 1984 to 1990.

-Also Tuesday, the U.N.'s Human Rights Commissioner Michelle Bachelet warned of an “accelerating deterioration of the human rights situation” in the Central American nation, where she said “a climate of fear” made it unlikely a free and fair vote would be held.
+Also Tuesday, U.N.
+High Commissioner for Human Rights Michelle Bachelet warned of an “accelerating deterioration of the human rights situation” in the Central American nation, where she said “a climate of fear” made it unlikely that a free and fair vote would be held.

 “This crisis not only shows no signs of being overcome, but it has worsened alarmingly,” Bachelet said.

-The mounting criticism came as prominent Nicaraguan journalist Carlos Fernando Chamorro announced on Twitter Tuesday that he and his wife had fled the country following a police raid on his home.
+The international criticism mounted as prominent Nicaraguan journalist Carlos Fernando Chamorro announced Tuesday on Twitter that he and his wife had fled the country following a police raid on his home.

 “My wife Desirée Elizondo and I left Nicaragua to protect our freedom.
 Doing journalism and reporting the truth is not a crime,” said Chamorro, who edits the Confidencial website and is a member of one of Nicaragua’s most powerful political families.